wp-plugins/bulletproof-security/readme.txt

 * .htaccess Slash-Jack filter modified
 * Several new pop up confirm messages have been added throughout BPS for forms that perform critical operations
 * Several new SAPI types have been added to CGI and DSO checking
-* AutoMagic for Network / MU sub domain sites is no longer writing the wp-admin forbid coding
+* AutoMagic for Network / Multisite sub domain sites is no longer writing the wp-admin forbid coding
 * Link to Sucuri Malware Website Scanner added
 * BPS is Forbidding Thumbnailer Scripts by Default
 * To enable Thumbnailer Scritps see root .htaccess file